maniospas/Blombly/docs/syntax.md

 ## Code blocks

 The language's main structure are code blocks.
 These represent a series of computations to be executed on-demand by enclosing them in brackets.
-Blocks can be used like methods, as shown bellow.
+Blocks are assigned to variables and can be used like methods, as shown bellow.

 ```java
 block = {